kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

 ### dsl.Condition

-The `dsl.Condition` context manager allows conditional execution of tasks within its scope based on the output of an upstream task.
+The [`dsl.Condition`][dsl-reference-docs] context manager allows conditional execution of tasks within its scope based on the output of an upstream task.
 The context manager takes two arguments: a required `condition` and an optional `name`.
 The `condition` is a comparative expression where at least one of the two operands is an output from an upstream task.

 In the following pipeline, `conditional_task` only executes if `coin_flip_task` has the output `'heads'`.